aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 E.g. Out of the numbers 43, 58, 75, 90, 1027 and 2934; it is 58, 90 and 2934 that are divisible by 2, because their last digits
           of 8, 0 and 4 respectively, are divisible by 2.

+NB: If a number is divisible by 2 it is called an *even* number; else it is called an *odd* number

 ### Dividing with 3
 A number is divisible by 3 if and only if the sum of its digits is divisible by 3.
 In other words,
           if a number can be divided by 3 without leaving a remainder, then it has to mean that when you add its digits together, you will